Zharay/BitburnerBotnet/README.md

 	- Keep this open!
 It will give you real-time information on your botnet and the servers you are targeting
 6. Let everything run for a while.
 Eventually you'll reach enough hack skill to make your first few programs.
 	- Once you have BruteSSH.exe, auto-spreader will automatically root servers that require 1 port and add them to your botnet.
-	- I suggest getting a job to earn some extra dough.
+	- I suggest getting a job to earn some extra cash.
 The first hour can be very slow.
 7. Once you have enough hack skill, you will start to see targets in your check-status window that are more profitable.
 	- In coordinator.js : `minServerGrowth = 20` (or 30)
 	- In coordinator.js : `minServerMoney = 1e7` (or 1e6) (1e7 is a shorthand way of expressing 10^7 = 10 million)